raspberrypilearning/leds-buzzers-scratch-games/en/step_2.md

 --- /task ---

 Your LED should now be on.
 If it is not, check your wiring.
 The first thing to check is that your LED is the right way round!

+NOTE: The example uses jumper cables whose colours reflect their use, e.g. black for ground.
+This is helpful in making your circuits clear and showing that you understand what each cable is for but any colour cable will work just the same.
+The electrical current doesn't care what colour the cable is!